sfiorilla/ReTrack/README.md

 # ReTrack: Reidentification and Tracking
-The inpact of people reidentification models into a track algorithm.
+The inpact of Person Re-Identification models into tracks algorithm.